SDGs stand for the "Sustainable Development Goals"

 What can the world learn from the Korean development story?
 In this course, you will learn all about how South Korea achieved a spectacular growth story within three decades and how other countries may leverage the Korean experience to achieve the SDGs!
 The leader in 5G has something to teach us.

-The second phase is the SDG Repercussion Analysis, that is composed by the analysis of the positioning of the company in the SDGs related business and by the measurement of the SDGs functionality of the company’s business.
+The second phase is the SDG Repercussion analysis, which is composed of the analysis of the positioning of the company in the SDGs-related business and the measurement of the SDGs instrumentality of the company’s business.
+The SDG Instrumentality represents the ‘intensity’ of the SDG exposure.
+The business exposure provides the exposure in terms of volume, but each activity can have a different ‘intensity’ in terms of importance for the SDGs achievements.

 A score is calculated for the company’s overall SDG repercussion, by classifying the positioning and functionality scores in a matrix.

-In the business growth analysis, the analyst verifies whether the trend SDG related business of the company is growing and whether and to what extent the company is investing in this trend SDG growth business.
+In the business growth analysis, the analyst verifies whether the trend SDG-related business of the company is growing and whether and to what extent the company is investing in this trend SDG growth business.

-to conclude whether the firms trend SDG business is growing.
+The analyst analyses and summarises the data to conclude whether the firm trend SDG business is growing.